houseofstake/house-of-stake-contracts/README.md

 ### TODO:

 - Lockup contract
-  - [✓] Remove legacy logic for vesting schedule.
+  - [x] Remove legacy logic for vesting schedule.
 There is no need to maintain vesting schedule, since there is no termination of the contract.
   - [ ] Remove legacy logic about transfer poll.
 It's already enabled, and doesn't need checks.